squireChuck/board-game-secret-santa-search/ui/README.md

       - make expandable
   - [x] margins for some whitespace on small viewports
   - [x] adjust alignment/order of search box/label for small viewports.
-- [ ] ~~Allow user to enter person's name in the box.~~ => would require complicating the search status, e.g. entering "Jim" and seeing "Jim might have that game".
-Not worth it considering there are better ways to filter based on participants (multi-select, expand/contract each player's entire list).
 - [ ] Test on desktop, mobile; fix any weirdness.
 - [ ] Replace "Avenir" with Roboto/other sans-serif typeface with progressive enhancement if
   typeface unavailable.